roryp/ttsazure/README.md

 - Use `azd monitor` to check deployment logs

 **Model Availability**
-- gpt-4o-mini with TTS is only available in East US and East US 2
+- gpt-audio is available in East US and East US 2
 - The infrastructure automatically selects the correct region
 - No manual model deployment needed - azd handles everything